dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

     values that correspond to the use case being added before copy/pasting any of these commands or there may be unintended consequences.
-    Copy and paste these values after they have been modified into a text file that can be copy and pasted into the terminal.
+    Copy and paste these values after they have been modified into a text file that can be copied and pasted into the terminal.

 Download the template environment file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^